tieandrews/fortunato-wheels-engine/README.md

 ![](assets/fortunato-wheels-logo-blue-white.png)
 # Fortunato Wheels Engine

 This is the data engine for the Fortunato Wheels project.
-It manages gathering, parsing and updating the data used to power the Fortunato wheels website.
+It manages the data and machine learning used to power the [Fortunato wheels website](https://fortunatowheels.com/).

 ## Getting Started